nuprl/website/blog/_src/posts/2017-09-27-final-algebra-semantics-is-observational-equivalence.md

 is the one that maps \\(\cdot \vdash t : s\\) to \\(A(t)\\) and this makes all the right diagrams to commute.
-This is pretty similar to our definition of "initial algebra" before, except that `count` was defined as a function, not an ADT, but that was just an easy way to satisfy the computational equations for `count`.
+This is pretty similar to our definition of "initial algebra" before, except that this time we defined `count` as a function, not just a case of an ADT, but that was just an easy way to satisfy the computational equations for `count`.

 However, an egregious flaw presents itself when we look at what the *final* algebra is.
 It's completely trivial!
 We can define \\(Fin(T)\\) to